newrelic/centurion/README.md

 $ gem install centurion
 ```

-With rbenv you will now need to do and `rbenv rehash` and the commands should
+With rbenv you will now need to do an `rbenv rehash` and the commands should
 be available.
 With a non-rbenv install, assuming the gem dir is in your path,
 the commands should just work now.